Do you ever have crying days?

 Motherhood takes its toll.
 Every day, whether you're ok or not, you have to make it to the end of the day anyway.
 You have to feed them and get them to sleep, whether you think you can or not.

-Ultimately that’s the part that makes you stronger—the marathon mom part.
-The strength you build that gets you there when you don’t think you’ll make it.
-The endurance you create by simply enduring.
+Ultimately, that’s the part that makes you stronger—the marathon mom part.
+The strength you create that gets you there when you don’t think you’ll make it.
+The endurance you build by simply enduring.
+Because there is nothing else, because it’s what moms do.
 By making it through to the other side where you can see that you are strong, you can endure.
+Because you just did.